 12 Oct Schemes to Promote Women Entrepreneurship in India

-1. Annapurna Scheme
+find more info 1.
+Annapurna Scheme

 The scheme is introduced by the State Bank of Mysore for women who wish to set up food catering business by selling packed meals, snacks, etc. The amount can be used for fulfilling the working capital needs.
 Under the loan, a guarantee is required along with keeping the assets of the business as collateral security.
 The maximum amount granted is Rs.50000, which is to be repaid in instalments within 36 months.

-2. Stree Shakti Package
+see this 2.
+Stree Shakti Package

 The scheme is offered by most of the SBI branches to women, who have a 50% share in the ownership of a business and have taken part in the EDP programs run by State agencies.
 The scheme offers interest rate at discount by 0.50% if the loan amount is more than 2 lakhs.